Math Studies

 Calculators

-You will be expected to have a scientific calculator (such as a Texas Instruments TI-30, Casio fx – 300MS, or similar) or a graphing calculator (such as the Texas Instruments TI-84, Casio fx – 9750GII, or similar) for the course.
+I would encourage you to have an actual physical calculator such as a TI-30XS, Casio fx-300MS, or similar for use in the class.
 We will be focusing on using technology to assist us in our problem solving.
-While you may use the calculator on your phone, generally, it will cause many issues for you as they do not usually follow order of operations, nor allow the direct imputing of complex calculations.
+While you may use the calculator on your phone, generally, it will cause many issues for you as they do not usually follow order of operations, nor allow the direct imputing of complex calculations in one step.